Little Haywood

 Little Haywood is cited in the Domesday Book of 1086.
-Although originally a small village, housing expansion during the 1980s has created a commuter village and most of its inhabitants have employment far outside the confines of the Haywood area.

 Location

 Little Haywood is situated on the side of a hill in the system of valleys drained by the rivers Trent and Sow.
 It lies near the northern edge of The Chase and is surrounded in the main by farmland.
 Geologically, the village lies on Triassic sandstone of the Sherwood Sandstone Group, with overlying glacial deposits from the last glaciation of Great Britain.

-The village lies within the Stafford borough of Staffordshire and its name is derived from the Old English "haeg wadu," meaning an enclosure in woodland.
+The village name is derived from the Old English "haeg wadu," meaning an enclosure in woodland.

 Waterways

 There are three main waterways running near to Little Haywood: the River Sow, the River Trent and the Trent and Mersey Canal, which was opened in 1777.
 A wooden footbridge carrying Meadow Lane across the Trent was built in 1830.
 Previously the river was crossed by a ford, which was still used by cattle and horse-drawn vehicles after the footbridge was constructed.
 This wooden bridge was replaced by a brick- and stone-built Weetman's Bridge in 1887.
 Less than 2 mi northwest of Little Haywood, the northeastern end of the Staffordshire and Worcestershire Canal joins the Trent and Mersey Canal.
 The Trent and Mersey Canal mile post at Little Haywood is number 37.